jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 107A Time bar for amendment of assessments
 (1) When any person has made returns and has been assessed for income tax for any year, it shall not be lawful for the Commissioner to amend the assessment so as to increase its amount after the expiration of 4 years from the end of the year in which the notice of original assessment was issued.
 (2) Notwithstanding subsection (1), in any case where, in the opinion of the Commissioner, the returns so made are fraudulent or wilfully misleading or omit all mention of income which is of a particular nature or was derived from a particular source, and in respect of which a return is required to be made, it shall be lawful for the Commissioner to amend the assessment (being an assessment made on or after 1 April 1958) at any time so as to increase the amount of the assessment.
-(3) Subsections (1) and (2) apply to a return filed in the period between 1 October 1996 and 31 March 1997, and, for such a return, a reference to section 108 of this Act is deemed to be a reference to this section.
+(3) Subsections (1) and (2) apply to a return filed in the period between 1 October 1996 and 31 March 1997, and, for such a return, a reference to section 108 is deemed to be a reference to this section.

 ### 108 Time bar for amendment of income tax assessment
 (1) Except as specified in this section or in section 108B, if—the Commissioner may not amend the assessment so as to increase the amount assessed.